TheFisher1/todo-list/README.md

 # Todo List Application

 ## Overview
-This is a Todo List application built with Node.js, Express, and MongoDB.
-It allows users to create, read, update, and delete tasks.
+This is a Todo List application built with Node.js, Express, and Postgres.
+It allows users to create and read tasks.
 The application is designed to be simple and user-friendly.

 ## Table of Contents
 - [Features](#features)